 Imagine maximizing your profits from your startup’s exit through a few strategic tax break strategies and the Qualified Small Business (QSBS) rules.
 For founders holding substantial positions of QSBS, this dream could become a tangible reality.
 By harnessing the often overlooked but powerful tax benefits of QSBS and QSBS Stacking, you may be able to enhance your post-exit take-home.

-Quick recap, Qualified Small Business Stock refers to a tax provision under Internal Revenue Code Section 1202 which provides founders and entrepreneurs with substantial tax advantages, potentially allowing for the exclusion of up to $10 million, or 10x basis, whichever is greater, from taxes.
+Quick recap: Qualified Small Business Stock refers to a tax provision under Internal Revenue Code Section 1202, which offers entrepreneurs significant tax benefits, potentially allowing for the exclusion of up to $15 million ($10 million for shares issued before July 4, 2025) or 10 times the basis, whichever is greater, from taxes.
 Wondering if you qualify?
-You can read our article on whether you’re eligible for Qualified Small Business Stock (QSBS), here covering founder stock, the Section 1202 Exclusion, and how to qualify.
+You can read our article on whether you’re eligible for Qualified Small Business Stock (QSBS), covering founder stock, the Section 1202 Exclusion, and how to qualify.

-In this guide, we will delve deeper and discuss the tax benefits of QSBS stacking, an advanced strategy for multiplying the QSBS exemption, and we’ll examine a variety of strategies specifically designed for QSBS stacking.
-In this article, we will interchangeably use the terms QSBS exclusion and QSBS exemption.
+In this guide, we will discuss the tax benefits of QSBS stacking, an advanced strategy for multiplying the QSBS exemption, and we’ll examine a variety of strategies specifically designed for QSBS stacking.
+We will interchangeably use the terms QSBS exclusion and QSBS exemption.
 Many refer to the QSBS exclusion as the QSBS exemption, even though QSBS exclusion is the accurate term.

-Understanding timing in the context of when to engage in this type of advanced planning is crucial for any startup founder with an exit on the horizon.
-Ideally, the optimal window is when an exit seems not only possible but probable, and certainly well in advance of when a formal offer or LOI has been accepted.
+Understanding timing in the context of when to engage in this type of exit planning is crucial for any startup founder with an exit on the horizon.
+Ideally, the optimal window is when an exit seems not only possible but probable, and certainly well in advance of when a formal offer has been accepted.

-Delaying your planning until you have a deal could lead to an unintended, hefty tax liability through the assignment of income.
+Delaying your planning until you have a deal could lead to an unintended, hefty tax liability through the IRS assignment of income doctrine.
 The Internal Revenue Code states that if all contingencies have been addressed and cleared before the closing date, the transaction’s effective date is usually the signing date, not the closing date.
 Therefore, being proactive and not waiting until the last minute is crucial.

 1. Outright Gifting of QSBS

 Founders looking to maximize their QSBS exemption might consider gifting their Qualified Small Business Stock (QSBS) outright to non-spousal family members, such as children, parents, or other qualifying individuals as one QSBS stacking approach.
-This method of donative transfer allows the recipient to retain the original QSBS holding period of the founder but obtain their own $10 million exclusion.
-For instance, if you have $20 million of QSBS and gift $10 million to your brother, you have created an additional $10 million of exclusion, totaling $20 million exempt from federal taxation.
+This method of donative transfer enables the recipient to maintain the original QSBS holding period of the founder while securing their own $10 million (or $15 million if the shares were acquired after July 4, 2025) exclusion.
+For example, if you have $20 million of QSBS acquired before July 4, 2025, and you gift $10 million to your brother, you have created an additional $10 million of exclusion, resulting in a total of $20 million exempt from federal taxation.

-However, what outright gifts gain in simplicity, they lack in other important areas, such as control, protection against creditors, and efficient utilization of your gift tax exemption.
-These items are why I typically do not recommend this QSBS stacking approach.
+However, what outright gifts gain in simplicity, they lack in other important areas, such as control, protection against creditors, and efficient utilization of your lifetime gift & estate tax exemption.
+These items are why we typically do not recommend this QSBS stacking approach.

 2. Irrevocable Non-Grantor Trust(s)

 Company founders may explore a more advanced QSBS stacking approach: gifting QSBS to irrevocable non-grantor trust(s).
-This enables the trust(s) to meet the criteria for its own $10 million QSBS tax exemption.
+This allows the trust(s) to qualify for its own $10 million or $15 million QSBS tax exemption.
 As the trust grantor, the founder chooses beneficiaries, such as children or future children, for example.
 When implementing this strategy, it’s crucial to note that if multiple trusts appear too alike, they might be viewed as a single entity for tax purposes.
-Simply put, if you intend to create several trusts, they should not be carbon copies of one other.
+Under Treas.
+Reg. §1.643(f) (final rules effective 2023), the IRS can aggregate multiple trusts with the same grantor or beneficiaries if they are substantially alike and a principal purpose is tax avoidance.
+To reduce risk, trusts should differ in structure, trustee, timing, or beneficiaries.
+Simply put, if you intend to create several trusts, they should not be carbon copies of one another.
+Also, It is crucial for these trusts to be classified as non-grantor trusts rather than grantor trusts.
+If the founder retains specific powers or is considered the owner for income tax purposes, the Qualified Small Business Stock (QSBS) exclusion will be attributed to the founder rather than to the trust.

-In addition to the federal tax benefits, it is important to also consider the potential state tax advantages.
-By establishing the trust in a tax-friendly state like Nevada or Delaware, there is a possibility of minimizing state taxes post-exit.
-It is also worth noting that while some jurisdictions, such as New York, conform to the federal tax treatment of QSBS, states like California do not.
+Along with the federal tax benefits, it is essential to consider the potential advantages provided by state taxes.
+By establishing the trust in a tax-friendly state like Nevada, for example, there is a possibility of minimizing state taxes post-exit.
+It is also worth noting that while some jurisdictions, such as New York, conform to the federal tax treatment of QSBS, while other states like California do not.

-When it comes to gifting QSBS shares to a trust, there’s an important factor to consider: it will utilize a portion of your $13.61 million ($27.22 million for a married couple) lifetime gift tax exemption.
+When gifting QSBS shares to a trust, it is important to consider that this transaction will use a portion of your lifetime gift tax exemption, which is currently $13.99 million (or $27.98 million for married couples).
+This exemption is set to increase to $30 million, or $15 million per person, in 2026.
 Strategically, it’s advisable to make this move well in advance of an exit when asset valuations tend to be lower instead of waiting until the exit is imminent.
 By taking this approach, you can maximize the efficiency and utilization of your lifetime gift tax exemption.

 3. GRAT Structure: Gift of the Remainder Interest

 A Grantor Retained Annuity Trust (GRAT) provides founders with a tax-efficient approach to transfer assets to beneficiaries, effectively reducing gift and estate tax obligations.
 By placing assets into a GRAT, the founder is entitled to a series of annuity payouts determined by the IRS Section 7520 interest rate.
 If the assets grow at a faster rate than the interest rate, any excess amount will be retained in the trust.
 After the trust’s term expires, this excess can be transferred to the beneficiaries tax-free.
-This interest could qualify for Qualified Small Business Stock (QSBS) status if transferred to another person (excluding the grantor) or to a non-grantor trust.
+This excess, referred to as the remainder interest, could qualify for Qualified Small Business Stock (QSBS) status if transferred to another person (excluding the grantor) or to a non-grantor trust.

 4. Using a CRUT (Charitable Remainder Unitrust)

 Another strategy for leveraging the QSBS exemption and QSBS stacking involves a Charitable Remainder Unitrust.
-By transferring shares into a Charitable Remainder Unitrust, also known as a CRUT, the CRUT can potentially secure its own $10 million QSBS exemption.
+By transferring shares into a Charitable Remainder Unitrust, also known as a CRUT, the CRUT can potentially secure its own ten or fifteen-million-dollar QSBS exemption.
 This also provides the founder with a small deduction for their charitable contribution.

 The founder then receives annual “unitrust” distributions from the CRUT, calculated by applying a fixed percentage to the value of the CRUT’s assets.
 Specific guidelines and the trust’s timeline determine this percentage, which typically ranges from 5% to 50%.
-The shorter the duration, the higher the annual distributions until the assets are returned to the founder, with the exception of a small portion that goes to the founder’s charity of choice.
+The shorter the term, the greater the annual distributions to the non-charitable beneficiary; at the end of the term, the remaining assets pass to the charitable remainder beneficiary.

-The tax-exempt status associated with a CRUT allows a founder to avoid immediate taxation when their shares are sold through via an exit.
-While the founder will eventually face taxes on disbursements from the trust, these payments are typically subject to a tiered tax structure that prioritizes the distribution of the most heavily taxed segments first.
-However, if the CRUT meets the criteria for the Qualified Small Business Stock (QSBS) exclusion, a staggering $10 million in gains from the exit could potentially be excluded from taxation when distributed back to the founder.
-This could be another strategy for leveraging the QSBS tax exemption and effectively implementing QSBS stacking.
+The tax-exempt status associated with a CRUT allows a founder to avoid immediate taxation when their shares are sold during an exit.
+While the founder will eventually face taxes on disbursements from the CRUT (assuming they are the CRUT beneficiary), these payments are typically subject to a tiered tax structure that prioritizes the distribution of the most heavily taxed segments first.
+However, if the CRUT meets the criteria for the Qualified Small Business Stock (QSBS) exclusion, a staggering $10 million or $15 million in gains from the exit could potentially be excluded from taxation when distributed back to the founder or CRUT beneficiary.

 Conclusion